Dudukun/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Id prefer the first ones actually>README.md echo Id prefer the first ones actually
+displays the third line of the file iacta